Remembering September 11th

 Moments later, we assembled into H-230, the Lincoln Room.
 It was full of memorabilia of Abraham Lincoln.
 Hastert was a big fan of Honest Abe.
 When Newt had been Speaker, it was called the Dinosaur Room, because he had an actual dinosaur head donated by the Smithsonian encased in the corner of the room.

-Hastert, upon becoming Speaker, immediately decided that the dinosaur was not the best image for the Republican Party, and now the room overlooking the National Mall was filled with Civil War photos.
+Hastert, upon coming Speaker, immediately decided that the Dinosaur was not the best image for the Republican Party, and now the room overlooking the National Mall was filled with Civil War photos.
 Pretty appropriate that we gathered there to hear the Sergeant of Arms tell us of the attack on New York and the threats to the Capitol, one of the worst crises to befall Washington since the Civil War.

 Bill Livingood is an ex-Secret Service man, not a political hack that had usually served the role of Sergeant-at-Arms in the previous Democratic administrations.
 “We think this might be a terrorist attack.
 We are taking all extra precautions.
 I assure you that we are secure here in the Capitol.”